semestry/mytimetable-api-client/README.md

 MyTimetable API Client
 ======================

-This project provides a very basic MyTimetable API client, which fetches the upcoming events for a specific user.
+This project provides a very basic MyTimetable API client.
 It is used by the MyTimetable building block for Blackboard Learn and the MyTimetable tool for Sakai.

 Supported MyTimetable versions